 top of page

-• Writer's pictureDr Desai
+Writer's pictureDr Desai

 Devastating Deductibles

 Not so long ago health insurance would cover all your health care costs.
 Even the introduction of co-pays was not a major barrier.
-These days people are often shocked by the bills they receive after a doctor’s visit.
+These days people are often shocked by the bills they receive after a doctor or hospital visit.
 Deductibles mean that many people have to pay the full cost (or more - more on that later) of their health care.
 It has also become more difficult to find out the exact cost of care ahead of time, leading to large, unexpected bills.

 So what can you do?